Skip to content

 Pros

-• Convenience: shared control plane makes configuration easy
+• Convenience: shared management plane makes configuration easy

 • Convenience: link aggregation across multiple switches is easy

-• Scalability: it's usually easy to add switches to a stack
+• Scalability: it's typically easy to add switches to a stack

 Cons

-• Reliability: if the master switch experiences a control plane fault, the whole stack usually experiences a fault
+• Reliability: if the master switch experiences a fault, the whole stack usually experiences a fault

 • Maintenance: software upgrades usually require downtime for a full stack reboot